CD49f antibody | NKI-GoH3

 - Flow Cytometry

-- Use 10ul of the suggested working dilution to label 106 platelets in 100ul.
+- Use 10ul of the suggested working dilution to label 106cells in 100ul.

 References for CD49f antibody